reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 If your submission is based on an existing version from the repository, please let us know which one you used.
 You can use the repositories to archive any design-related file, from  project files such as the `*.pro` files for a KiCad project to component libraries.
 Please let us know if any of the files are not compatible with the currently used [license](#license).

-OrCAD and KiCad both divide the design process into a [schematic design](#schematics) phase and a [PCB design](#pcb).
+mvOrCAD and KiCad both divide the design process into a [schematic design](#schematics) phase and a [PCB design](#pcb).
 Here a quick run through about which files would be interesting to share:

 ### Schematic design
 {:#schematics}